PrestigeBR/PrestigeBR.github.io/_posts/2000-04-05-intermediatenodes.md

 You can show the compiled intermediate build product in your Blueprint Graph by enabling an option under:

  File -> Developer -> Save Intermediate Build Product

+or alternatively, you can bind a hot-key to "Save Intermediate Build Product" in your Editor Preferences.

 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/960633894254809188/unknown.png" caption="Setting Location" %}